Championship strugglers Huddersfield Town have appointed Coventry boss Mark Robins as the club's new manager.

 He moves to Huddersfield just five months after taking charge at then-struggling League One side Coventry City to succeed the sacked Andy Thorn.

-Terriers win 2-1 at Leicester in their FA Cup fourth round replay
+Robins watched the Terriers win 2-1 at Leicester in their FA Cup fourth round replay on Tuesday night.

 His first match in charge will be Sunday's fifth round tie at home to Premier League side Wigan Athletic.